cmu-ci-lab/writing/README.md

-# Writing tips and infrastructure for CIRL
+# Writing suggestions and resources for CIRL

 This repository serves two purposes:
 * To provide technical writing suggestions.